cloudmesh-community/book/chapters/prg/python-cloudmesh.md

 structures, by simple connecting the attribute names and separate them by `_`.

-Let us assome we want to store an object of the following form:
+Let us assume we want to store an object of the following form:

     element = {
        'id': 1,